Biden grieves with Texas town as anger mounts over school shooting

 “We will,” he answered.

-The Bidens are also visting with victims' families and survivors for several hours before later meeting with first responders.
+The Bidens met privately with victims' families and survivors for several hours before later meeting behind closed doors with first responders.

+"We grieve with you.
+We pray with you.
+We stand with you.
+And we’re committed to turning this pain into action," Biden tweeted in the early evening before concluding his visit.

 Police say the gunman, 18-year-old Salvador Ramos, entered the school on Tuesday with an AR-15 semi-automatic rifle after earlier shooting his grandmother, who survived.